ShellyLL/OSPaxos/README.md

-# Example Demo:
+# Paxos Demo:
-Type 'help' for a list of commands help
+#Type 'help' for a list of commands
+help
-List of valid commands:
+#List of valid commands:
 	help - displays this list
 	mode <num> - choose mode 1 or mode 2 for different implementation init <num> - creates <num> nodes